 The signature programme is curated by the Auckland Festival of Photography Trust and team and exhibition inclusion is by selection and at the Trust's discretion.

 A 3 week long curated programme including the finest photography the region has to offer and featuring core exhibitions and signature events.
 The signature programme is planned to include the very popular events like Festival Tuesday, Auckland Photo Day, Talking Culture Symposium series and our new annual fine arts commission exhibition.

 If you represent photographers who are due for or are planning an exhibition of their work during June then you need to send an expression of interest and provide an overview of the artist and their work.
 Try to schedule the exhibition within the festival timeframe - in June, starting Queen's Birthday weekend for three weeks.

 You will need to register your interest with us to be part of the Festival by the end of January each year.
-To all of you who have registered and who have confirmed with us your exhibition details by 2 February 2013 and we have selected for the signature programme, we will forward a link to our programme submission form.
+To all of you who have registered and who have confirmed with us your exhibition details by 29 January 2014 and we have selected for the signature programme, we will forward a link to our programme submission form.
 You must complete this form by the due date and you must send us all your exhibition promotional details - including text, promotional exhibition photos, logos.
 These are usually needed by mid February.
-Festival programme for 2013 is now closed
+Festival programme for 2014 is now open.

 See FAQ for guidelines for Festival entry.
-Exhibitions across the Auckland Region (Franklin, Papakura, Manukau, Waitakere, Auckland, North Shore, Rodney) for 2013 should be forwarded to email@example.com .
-Festival programme for 2013 is now closed.
+Exhibitions across the Auckland Region (Franklin, Papakura, Manukau, Waitakere, Auckland, North Shore, Rodney) for 2014 should be forwarded to firstname.lastname@example.org .
+Festival programme for 2014 is now open.
 Call the Festival Office on 09- 307-7055

 Fringe Programme - Independent artists, collectives, clubs or community groups.